 The military even uses camo netting in West Germany to cover open areas where Harrier Jump Jets are exposed to surveillance drones and satellites.

-In many areas where camo is unnecessary but repairs must be made in open areas, tenting aircraft and helicopters with shade netting is a preferred option.
+In many areas where camouflage is unnecessary but repairs must be made in open areas, tenting aircraft and helicopters with shade netting is a preferred option.
 By shading the area where mechanics and maintenance crews work in heat or cold, it keeps the zone at a comfortable temperature.

-The Navy’s Rescue helicopters use cargo nets in combination with other rescue devices, such as stretchers and seats that can lift people from land or sea when other means of reach-ing them may be impractical or impossible.
+The Navy’s Rescue helicopters use cargo nets in combination with other rescue devices, such as stretchers and seats that can lift people from land or sea when other means of reaching them may be impractical or impossible.

 By enclosing a seat with netting, it allows the rescue team to safely lift a person out of the water, even if they are unconscious or injured.

-The European Combined Forces working with the U.N. use cargo netting and lifting systems to load, secure and drop humanitarian aid and supplies in areas that are inaccessible by land—- whether in war zones or in areas hit by floods, hurricanes, earthquakes or remote disaster relief.
+The European Combined Forces working with the U.N. use cargo netting and lifting nets to load, secure and drop humanitarian aid and supplies in areas that are inaccessible by land—- whether in war zones or in areas hit by floods, hurricanes, earthquakes or remote disaster relief.